d0rf47/Csharp/DesignPatterns/Notes.md

 - Design patterns in software allow us to recognize situations where a pattern belongs.
 It allows us to combine patterns in a way that produces the optimal solution to a problem.
 - Design Patterns also allow us to create code that can be easily recognized and understood by others

+## Object Oriented Programming (OOP)

+- Everything is some kind of object with a set lifetime
+- it is a structured organization of properties (class variables) and method (functions)
+- Important note is that OOP is really about how information is transferred and used throughout an application and how it is stored
+- OOP is a set of concepts about how & where data + Actions come together
+- It is an organizational strategy that makes it easier to build and maintain applications over time
+- Key Principals of OOP

+### Encapsulation

+- Keep information as local as possible. i.e Don't share what doesn't need to be shared.
+- This is where interfaces come into play.
+All class define an interface whether explicit or not.
+This is what is made available (the properties & method) outside of the class itself through access modifiers (public, private, protected)
+- Nothing that does not need to be exposed should be exposed (keep implementation details private)

+### Abstraction

+- Is based on layers of understanding. i.e we don't need to understand how machine code works to write a web application.
+  - In this sense the lower layers are abstracted away through API's and interfaces or Modern Languages and their features (like JS)

+### Inheritance

+- is the principal of being able to extend existing code without changing it.
+- this is the foundations of modern frameworks.
+We can start from more than 0 by building on what the framework provides
+- Sets the basis for Code reuse without having to change the code or causing breaking changes.
+This is foundational for most of the principals of modern development.

+### Polymorphism

+- Build on the foundation of inheritance
+- it allows derived objects to be used/treated as the type they are extending
+- C# Exceptions are the best example of this.
+  - All exceptions have a message which can be displayed.
+  - If one exception does not implement a message than code cannot treat **all** exceptions the same which causes problems

 ## Design Pattern Categories

 ### Creational Patterns